jpsca/ClayDocs/content/guide/arguments.md

 <Form multipart={False} action="/new">...</Form>
 ```

-The values of the declared attributes can be used in the template as values with the same name.
+The values of the declared arguments can be used in the template as values with the same name.

-## Non-string attributes
+## Non-string arguments

 In the example above, both "action" and "method" are strings, but "multipart" is a boolean, so we cannot pass it like `multipart="false"`
 because that will make it a string that evaluates as `True`, which is the opposite of what we want.

-Instead, you must use curly brackets instead of quotes (`name={value}` instead of `name="value"`).
+Instead, you must use curly brackets: `multipart={False}`, instead of quotes: `multipart="False"`.

+!!! info
+    Using lowercase booleans (`true` or `false`) is also valid.

 Between the brackets, you can use datetimes, objects, lists, or any Python expressions.